 * Non-profit Governance * Strategic Planning

-* Fundraising/Revenue Generation
+* Fundraising/Revenue Generation * Ties to Business/Community

 * Accountability * Strategic Thinker

-* Mission and Values Driven
+* Mission and Values Driven * Visionary

 Cathy Wright- Secretary

 Cathy grew up in small town Niagara-on-the-Lake.
 She has worked in Commercial Marketing for local Insurance Brokerages for the past 35 years.
-Cathy started volunteering on Boards when her daughter first started in daycare and they asked her to sit on their Board, which she gladly did for several years.
+Cathy started volunteering on Boards when her daughter first entered daycare and they asked her to sit on their Board, which she gladly did for several years.
 Cathy has been the Secretary on the board of the NF Insurance Brokers Association for over 20 years.

 Cathy strongly believes in giving back to those less fortunate, because you never know when you may need a helping hand.
 She believes what you give out is what comes back to you !!!